sun-umn/PyGRANSO/README.md

   - Tim Mitchell (*tim an_at_symbol timmitchell a_dot_symbol com*)
   - Ju Sun (*jusun an_at_symbol umn a_dot_symbol edu*)

-Thanks to bug reporters:
+Thanks to other contributors and bug reporters:

 [Chen Jiang](https://github.com/shoopshoop): Tested perceptual attack example (ex6).
+Prepared environment file for Win10.